 Most clinicians are in an excellent position to respond to their patients' emotional needs in an organized and competent way, referring to psychiatrists for consultation or for ongoing treatment of patients whose problems are considered beyond the expertise of the referring clinician.
 Common reasons for consultation include the following: (1) evaluating suicidal or potentially violent patients, (2) complex diagnostic problems, (3) behaviorally challenging conditions such as bipolar affective disorder or psychotic states (4) psychopharmacologically complicated cases, and (5) referrals for specialized psychotherapy or interventional psychiatric treatment.

 When a psychiatric referral is made, it should be conducted like any other referral: in an open manner, with full explanation of the problem to the patient.
 For some patients, the prospect of a psychiatric consultation is frightening.
 The stigma of potentially having a psychiatric disorder is daunting for many patients.
 Most patients can acknowledge stress in their life and framing a consultation referring to a specialist who can help with the impact of stress on an illness can be helpful.

 Hospital care may be indicated when patients are too sick to care for themselves or when they present serious threats to themselves or others, when observation and diagnostic procedures are necessary, or when specific kinds of treatment such as complex medication trials or a hospital environment ("milieu therapy") are required.
-Symptoms calling for hospitalization ...
+Symptoms calling ...